What Causes Night Terrors in Adults?

 Get adequate sleep

-Adults should be aiming for at least 8 hours of sleep and in children at least 10-12 hours depending on their age.
+Adults should be aiming for at least 8 hours of sleep and children at least 10-12 hours depending on their age.

 Establish a calming bedtime routine

-In adults and children, it is important to establish a relaxing bed time routine to reduce anxiety and promote a good night’s sleep.
+In adults and children, it is important to establish a relaxing bedtime routine to reduce anxiety and promote a good night’s sleep.
 This can involve a warm bath with magnesium flakes, a few drops of lavender essential oil and candles.
-Guided meditation, reading a book and having a cut off time for screen devices can also assist in the wind down process before bed.
+Guided meditation, reading a book and having a cut-off time for screen devices can also assist in the wind-down process before bed.

 Safe environment